 Labels provide a simple and effective way to organize and filter flows and their executions.
 Here are some of the benefits of using labels:

-• Observability: labels set during execution provide help in monitoring and troubleshooting.
+• Observability: labels set during execution provide help in monitoring and troubleshooting; you can infer a severity of an error or rerun only a specific subset of flow executions.

-• Filtering: labels make it easier to find specific executions; you can use it to track ML experiments, track responses from external APIs, or label executions based on runtime-specific flow inputs.
+• Filtering: labels make it easier to find specific executions; you can use it to mark test runs, track ML experiments, track responses from external APIs, or label executions based on runtime-specific flow inputs.

 • Organization: labels help organize and manage workflow executions at scale, especially in complex environments and large-scale deployments.
-You can create custom dashboards based on labels to monitor specific executions, e.g. http://localhost:8080/ui/executions?labels=team:finance.
-You can use that pattern to build custom dashboards for specific teams, projects, flow maintainers or environments.
+You can create custom dashboards based on labels to monitor specific executions, e.g., http://localhost:8080/ui/executions?filters[labels][EQUALS][team]=finance.
+You can use that pattern to build custom dashboards for specific teams, projects, flow maintainers, or environments.

 Execution labels propagated from flow labels

-When you execute a flow with labels, the labels will be propagated to the created executions:
+When you execute a flow with labels, the labels are propagated to the created executions:

 labels1